Titina Silá: Biography

 Upon their return, Pereira and Silá became leading figures in the independence movement.
 Silá was assigned to the northern front, the most hotly contested front of the conflict, where she took charge of the region's healthcare.
 She quickly rose through the ranks, becoming the assistant to the front's commander, for whom she established a militia training camp.
 She was later appointed as political commissar of the northern region, which put her in charge of social reconstruction and political education in the area.
 She rarely left the front, only doing so to attend PAIGC conferences, official visits or high council meetings.
 During one of these meetings, Cabral introduced her to Gérard Chaliand as: "Comrade Titina Sila, who is in overall charge of our public health program in the North.
 She saw combat in the South, gun in hand."
 In 1970, she joined the Superior Council for the Fight (Comité Superior de Luta; CSL), joining Carmen and Francisca Pereira as the only women on the 75-member body.
 She then met and married fellow Committee member Manuel N'Digna, a commander of the Revolutionary Armed Forces of the People (FARP), with whom she had two children; the eldest dying in infancy in 1972.
 Worried about similarly losing her young daughter Eva, Silá had her placed in the care of her grandmother, in the safe zone of Boké.

 Upon receiving news of the death of the PAIGC leader Amílcar Cabral, Silá began making her way towards Guinea-Conakry, in order to attend his funeral.
-At the end of January 1973, while crossing over the Farim River, Silá's detachment was ambushed by a patrol of the Portuguese Navy; and Silá herself was shot.
+On 30 January 1973, while crossing over the Farim River, Silá's detachment was ambushed by a patrol of the Portuguese Navy; and Silá herself was shot.
 A Cuban doctor attempted to save Silá, but she fell into the river and drowned, as she was not able to swim.
 The rest of her detachment managed to escape, but they had lost their political commissar.

 By the following year, Guinea-Bissau had declared independence, which was formally recognised in the wake of the Carnation Revolution in Portugal.
 Silá's remains were taken to Bissau and interred in the Fortaleza de São José da Amura, near Amílcar Cabral's mausoleum.